kmeshavkin/rxmask/README.md

 - `value` - assign to it value you want to parse
 - `cursorPos` - you can assign to it cursor position value (in case of `<input>` it's `selectionStart` property).
 After `parseMask()` was called, `finalCursorPos` will be updated with appropriate value.

-Also class has two important methods and two properties:
+Also class has two important methods and three properties:

-- `output` - parsed `value`.
+- `output` - parsed `value` that has applied mask to it.
 Grab it after you called `parseMask()`.
 This value is the correct field to use as parsed mask value.
+- `parsedValue` - parsed `value` before mask was applied.
+Grab it after you called `parseMask()`.
+This value is the correct parsed value without mask.
 - `finalCursorPos` - modified `cursorPos`.
 Grab it after you called `parseMask()`.
 This value is the correct cursor position to use for your input.
 - `parseMask()` method - you should call this method when you assigned all required parameters to `Parser` yourself.
 It will parse the mask and update `output` and `finalCursorPos` values.
 - `onInput()` method - you should call this method when you provided `Parser` class with `input` object.
 It will get all properties from provided `input`, call `parseMask()` and update `output` and `finalCursorPos` values.